IWD: Why Marie Tussaud was the ultimate girl boss of the 18th century

 Because of her association with the royals at the time, Marie was seen by the revolutionists as a royalist and was arrested.
 Things went so far that she even had her head shaved in preparation for her guillotine execution!
 She was only released on agreement that she would use her wax talents to make impressions of the revolution’s victims.
 These were called ‘death masks’ and were made from literal severed heads (yes, really).
 This was a cruel and taxing task as many of the victims were friends of Marie’s.
 She was forced to make death masks of Marie Antoinette, Robespierre and even held King Louis XVI’s detached head in her lap - an undeniably hard ask for an incredibly strong woman.

-To make matters worse for Marie, her mentor, friend and father-like figure Phillipe Curtius died soon after – leaving his entire exhibition, relics, artefacts and portfolio of property to Marie
+To make matters worse for Marie, her mentor, friend and father-like figure Phillipe Curtius died soon after – leaving his entire exhibition, relics, artefacts and portfolio of property to Marie.

-Crossing the sea
+Crossing the sea to the UK

 Marie married in 1795 and had 3 children.
 Sadly however, one of her children died and her marriage broke down.
 Tussaud’s waxworks business was almost ruined by the ravages of revolution and it was time for her to get a new fresh start, somewhere away from France.
 In 1802, she took her eldest son and her collection of wax models and ventured to the UK.